tmobile/magentaA11y/_checklist-web/number-input.md

 gherkin-mobile:
   - when:  |
-      swipe to focus on a text input
+      swipe to focus on a number input
   - then:  |
       the number keypad is revealed